codeforamerica/recordtrac/README.md

 	quit()

 Save example-settings.cfg as settings.cfg and update relevant fields.
+To test e-mail, sign up for a free account with SendGrid and provide the username and password in MAIL_USERNAME and MAIL_PASSWORD.

 ## Run locally